Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Circular Linked List/README.md

     so the step start from head of the list

-    2 is element where step meet
+    2 is Node where step meet
     remove : 2

-    4 is element where step meet
+    4 is Node where step meet
     remove : 4

-    6 is element where step meet
+    6 is Node where step meet
     remove : 6

-    since, it is cicular linked list it will circular again and remove the step element until only one element left
+    since, it is cicular linked list it will circular again and remove the step Node until only one Node left

-    3 is element where step meet
+    3 is Node where step meet
     remove : 3

-    Only one element left : which is 5
+    Only one Node left : which is 5

 ### 05. Circular Linked Lists -- Is Circular Linked List